• Skip navigation

 ING Discerning Eye

-• Awarded by Discerning Eye, ING and Parker Harris (organizers of annual exhibition).
+• Discerning Eye, ING and Parker Harris (organizers of annual exhibition).

 • Annual.

 • Sponsor’s prize of £5,000 and Founder’s prize of £2,500.
-Various other monetary awards down to £250, along with a Drawing Bursary of £1,000.
+Various other monetary awards down to £250.
 A key reward for this scheme is the exhibition of work in the Discerning Eye exhibition at the Mall Galleries.

 • Open to all British artists or those resident in the UK.

-• The programme is advertised as providing a unique opportunity for works by lesser-known artists to be hung alongside those by internationally known names.
+• The programme is advertised as providing a unique opportunity for works by lesser-known artists to be displayed alongside those by internationally known names.

 • Combination of invited artists and open submission of works.
 Six selectors – two artists, two collectors, two critics – curate their own separate exhibitions, taking a minimum of 25% of their final selection from the pool of submitted works.